Marriage and family life in the jurisprudence of the European Court of Human Rights

 From the multitude of laws guaranteeing the right to private and family life and the

-right to marriage we turn our attention to Articles 8 a nd 12 of the European Convention on
+right to marriage we turn our attention to Articles 8 and 12 of the European Convention on

 Human Rights.